Complete Guide to PTO Shaft: Types, Safety, & Maintenance

-Power Take-Off (PTO) shafts are essential components in various machinery, especially in agriculture and industrial settings.
-They transfer mechanical power from a tractor or engine to an attached implement or separate machine.
+Power Take-Off (PTO) shafts are crucial parts of many pieces of equipment, particularly in industrial and agricultural contexts.
+They transmit mechanical energy from an engine or tractor to a separate machine or an attached tool.
 This guide provides an in-depth look at PTO shafts, their types, safety considerations, maintenance practices, and applications

 What is a PTO Shaft?